ChristianKlass/home-media-server/readme.md

   - '${USERDIR}/media/tv-shows:/tv-shows'
 ```

-Read more about it their [Github](https://hub.docker.com/r/linuxserver/radarr) and on their [official website](https://radarr.video/).
+Read more about it on their [Github](https://hub.docker.com/r/linuxserver/radarr) and on their [official website](https://radarr.video/).

 ### Radarr
-**From their own Github page:** Sonarr is a PVR for Usenet and BitTorrent users.
+**From their Github:** Sonarr is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 Remember to add your media and download folders:
 ```